-For example, a live in play bet on the winner of the game might remain open for over half the game.
-As the game progresses, the odds are updated in real time to reflect each team’s perceived chances of winning.
+For example, a live in-play bet on the winner of the game might remain open for over half the game.
+As the game progresses, the odds are updated in real-time to reflect each team’s perceived chances of winning.
 Some of the most active live football betting sites even offer short-term wagers such as whether or not the next play will result in a first down or if the kicker will successfully kick a field goal.

 NFL Betting Sites

 It’s funny how betting used to be such a dirty word in the NFL.
 It was only a couple decades ago that when people talked about NFL betting, it was in hushed tones behind closed doors.
 Football betting was in the realm of degenerates and other unsavory individuals.